5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 4. WEN 3962 Small Benchtop Bandsaw

 The Wen 3962 is another budget-friendly Chinese-made bandsaw.
-It’s available in 9, 10, or 14 inches, but we’ve got the most experience with the 10-inch size, so it’s the one that makes the list.
-This saw comes with some extras that really improve the luxury of using it: a work light, a sturdy optional stand, and speeds of either 1520 or 2620 feet per minute.
+It’s available in 9, 10, or 14 inches, but we have the most experience with the 10-inch size, and it’s the one we’ll discuss.
+The Wen has several excellent features, including a work light, a sturdy optional stand, and speeds of either 1520 or 2620 feet per minute.

-The saw itself checks all the boxes.
+The saw checks all the boxes.
 It’s heavy, runs quietly, and barely deviates at all down the length of an 8-foot board.
-We’ve got no complaints about the calibration, the table, or the adjustable fence.
+We have no complaints about the calibration, the table, or the adjustable fence.
 Like the Rikon model at #3, this is a saw for DIYers and hobbyists instead of professionals, but that’s not necessarily a knock against it.

-A few things are knocks against it, though.
-The instructions don’t match up at all with what’s in the box, so you’ll need some mechanical savvy or help from someone who does.
-Running on the faster speed causes the belt to rub up against the motor’s mounting bolt, and the miter gauge is so shaky you’re better off not bothering.
+Unfortunately, the instructions don’t match what’s in the box, so you’ll need mechanical experience or help from someone who does.
+Running it at a faster speed causes the belt to rub up against the motor’s mounting bolt, and the miter gauge is so shaky you’re better off not bothering.

 - Budget-friendly